StylianosNikopoulos/EnergiaXpert-CustomerProject-.NET/README.md

 🌐 **Live URL:** [EnergiaXpert Web App](https://energiaxpert.gr/)

-**Domain update:** The custom domain will be added in a few days as it is not activated yet.

 EnergiaXpert is a modern web application designed to simplify the process of comparing electricity and gas prices, calculating monthly energy costs, and facilitating communication with energy providers.
 The app offers users an easy-to-use platform to manage and track their energy expenses.